Fundraising feet: Capt. Tom’s legacy lives in 11-year-old

 But he also made a broader impact as his simple challenge — to do whatever you can to help others — persuaded the young it’s never too soon to start, and the old that it’s never too late.

-Margaret Payne, 90, walked up the stairs in her home 282 times to raise 416,000 pounds for the NHS.
+Take Margaret Payne, 90, who walked up the stairs in her home 282 times to raise 416,000 pounds for the NHS.
 Payne, from Ardvar in the Scottish Highlands, calculated that the feat was the equivalent of climbing 731 meters (2,398 feet), or the height of Suilven, one of Scotland’s best known mountains that she scaled when she was 15.

-Tony Hudgell, a 5-year-old who lost both legs after being abused as a baby, set out to walk 10 kilometers (6.2 miles) and raise 500 pounds for the Evelina London Children’s Hospital.
+And then there’s Tony Hudgell, a 5-year-old who lost both legs after being abused as a baby, set out to walk 10 kilometers (6.2 miles) and raise 500 pounds for the Evelina London Children’s Hospital.
 After completing the challenge in a series of daily walks he had attracted more than 1 million pounds of donations.

 “Captain Sir Tom inspired so many people to take on their own extraordinary challenges, from running marathons to swimming lakes, and he gave us all hope,” said Ellie Orton, chief executive of NHS Charities Together, using the honorific Capt.
 Tom earned when he was knighted by Queen Elizabeth II.